Ovum quality

-Ovum quality is the measure of the ability of an oocyte (the female gamete) to achieve successful fertilisation.
-The quality is determined by the maturity of the oocyte and the cells that it comprises, which are susceptible to various factors which impact quality and thus reproductive success.
+Ovum quality is the measure of the ability of an oocyte (the female gamete) to achieve successful fertilisation and develop into a viable embryo.
+The quality is determined by metabolic and chromosomal competency of the oocyte, which are susceptible to various factors which impact quality and thus reproductive success.
 This is of significance as an embryo's development is more heavily reliant on the oocyte in comparison to the sperm.

 Factors

 Age

 Advanced maternal age represents a significant consideration for ovum health, and is currently regarded as the largest risk factor underlying instances of aneuploidy in human populations.
 The mechanisms by which ovum health degenerates with age are incompletely understood.
-Extended meiotic arrest, a decline in mitochondrial function, and oxidative stress are key factors associated with ageing that are damaging to oocyte quality, identified in studies utilising both human and animal oocytes.
+Extended meiotic arrest, a decline in mitochondrial function, and oxidative stress are key factors associated with ageing that are damaging to oocyte quality, identified in studies using both human and animal oocytes.

 Meiotic arrest and loss of cohesion

 The formation of human gametes involves two separation events, known distinctly as Meiosis I, in which paired homologous chromosomes are separated, and Meiosis II, in which sister chromatids are divided.
 Meiosis I is a slightly elongated process, during which homologous chromosomes align, pair, and recombine.

 While male gametes (sperm) are continuously produced throughout life, the female ovarian reserve is fully formed during early development.
 Oocytes (but not spermatocytes) then undergo a prolonged arrest at the end of diplotene, until meiosis resumes at the beginning of the menstrual cycle.
 It is during this prolonged arrest that age-dependent changes or deterioration may occur.

 During the oocyte's prolonged arrest, chromosomes exist as bivalents.
 This means that homologous chromosomes have paired, and are being held together by chiasmata (the physical crossovers between chromosome arms).
 The cohesin complex, a ring like structure associated with sister chromatids, helps to hold them in close proximity, therefore generating sister chromatid cohesion.
 This cohesion is later broken by the enzyme separase, allowing the chiasmata to be broken and homologous chromosomes to segregate in a normal way.
 Age-related degeneration of the inhibitors and regulators of separase, may lead to inappropriate and premature cohesin degradation before anaphase.
 As a result, homologous chromosomes may align independently on the meiotic spindle, risking aneuploidy that represents a key mechanism of reduced reproductive success.